|

 self-knowledge |

-- If evil is never done deliberately or voluntarily, then evil is an involuntary act and no one can
+- If evil were never done deliberately or voluntarily, then evil

 properly be held responsible for the evil that is done.

-- Since the good is that which furthers a person's real interests, it
+- Since, on Socrates' view, the good is that which furthers a person's

-will follow that if the good is known, people will seek it.
-But
+real interests, it will follow that if the good is known, people will

-- If moral laws are objective and independent of feelings, and if
+- If moral laws were objective and independent of feelings, and if

-knowledge is identified with virtue, then it would seem to follow that
+knowledge were to be identified with virtue, then it would seem to

-moral problems are always capable of rational resolution.
-But
+follow that moral problems are always capable of rational resolution.

-- Psychiatric evidence is that people behave in an entirely
+- Psychiatric evidence shows sometimes people behave in an entirely

 Recommended Sources